suminv/cards/README.md

 # Language Learning Helper

-This is a simple command-line application built with Python to help you learn new words from a custom vocabulary list stored in an Excel file.
+This is a simple command-line application built with Python to help you learn new words from a custom vocabulary list.

-The application provides several modes to make learning effective and engaging.
+The application is now more modular and configurable, with a colorful and engaging user interface.

 ## Features

-- **Load Vocabulary from Excel**: Easily manage your word list in a `.xlsx` file.
+- **Load Vocabulary from Excel/CSV**: Easily manage your word list in a `.xlsx` or `.csv` file.
+- **Configurable File Paths**: Set the path to your word list in a separate configuration file, allowing you to store it anywhere, including cloud services like iCloud Drive.
 - **Flashcards Mode**: Review words in a classic flashcard format.
 - **Quiz Mode**: Test your knowledge by translating words.
-- **Practice Hard Words**: The app keeps track of words you get wrong in quizzes and lets you practice them separately.
+- **Practice Hard Words**: The app keeps track of words you get wrong and lets you practice them separately.
-- **Dynamic Updates**: Any changes to your Excel file are reflected the next time you start the app.
+- **Color-Coded Interface**: Enjoy a more readable and visually appealing experience in your terminal.
+- **Modular Code**: The code is split into logical files (`main.py`, `config.py`, `colors.py`) for better organization and maintainability.

 ## Setup